 For example, since most cells can't just make glucose, they must either find alternate sources of energy or send their chemical intermediates to the liver so that the liver can turn them into glucose.
-The glucose produced by the liver then returns it to the various cell via the blood stream enabling them to function.
+The glucose produced by the liver then returns it to the various cells via the blood stream to assist their function.
 This is a perfect example of how cooperation between the body's individual cells and tissue is the fundamental concept which enables the success of the whole organism.

 It is also worth noting that although skeletal muscle cells cannot make glucose, fast twitch muscle cells do have large stores of glycogen granules.
 Glycogen is the storage molecule for glucose (a polymer of glucose).
 So when glycogen is broken down it releases... glucose!
-The process by which this occurs is called... glycogenolysis, right?!?
+The process by which this occurs is called... glycogenolysis, and using our etymology skills that word means 'breaking down glycogen'.